 Texas General Land Office to celebrate completion of two affordable rental housing complexes in Aransas Pass and Victoria

-AUSTIN — On Tuesday, August 10, the Texas General Land Office disaster recovery team will celebrate the completion of two multifamily housing complexes to replace affordable rental housing damaged or destroyed in Hurricane Harvey.
+AUSTIN — Today, August 10, the Texas General Land Office disaster recovery team will celebrate the completion of two multifamily housing complexes to replace affordable rental housing damaged or destroyed in Hurricane Harvey.
 The GLO awarded $8,650,000 to rebuild Coastal Bend Crossing, an 80-unit affordable rental complex in Aransas Pass, in addition to $18,375,435 to rebuild the Fox Run Apartments, a 150-unit multifamily community in Victoria.
-More than 83% of these units are guaranteed for low-to-moderate income (LMI) residents, with 42 of the Coastal Bend Crossing units and all 150 of the Fox Run Apartments units being set aside specifically for LMI families.
+More than 83% of these units are guaranteed for low-to-moderate-income (LMI) residents, with 42 of the Coastal Bend Crossing units and all 150 of the Fox Run Apartments units being set aside specifically for LMI families.

 The media is welcome at both events.

 Texas General Land Office disaster recovery team, local officials and partners

 Visit two multifamily rental projects built or repaired using $27 million in grant funds from the GLO disaster recovery assistance program

 2175 W Wheeler Ave, Aransas Pass, TX 78366

 1:30 p.m. – Fox Run Apartments ribbon cutting